JonathanDPotter/portfolio-next/markdown/blogMarkown.md

 # Blog-Front

 This website is a single page application built with React.js and TypeScript.
 It is my second version of the Odin Project blog project.
 The first was fully functional, but I wanted to update the code with new things that I have learned since originally building it.
 I also used this as an opportunity to further my practice with Bootstrap.
+The back end repo can be found [here](https://github.com/JonathanDPotter/blog-api-2), and the repo for this application can be found [here](https://github.com/JonathanDPotter/blog-front-2).

 ## Technologies used